mouadziani/xstate/README.md

 - **From**: Expect a string for a single / or array for multiple initial allowed states
 - **To**: Expect string which is the next target state *(should match one of the defined allowed states)*

-### 💡 You can define the whole workflow with a signe statement:
+### 💡 You can define the whole workflow with a single statement:

 ```php
 $video = StateMachine::make()